Mary Magdalene: Fictional biographies

-Starting in early High Middle Ages, writers in western Europe began developing elaborate fictional biographies of Mary Magdalene's life, in which they heavily embellished upon the vague details given in the gospels.
-Stories about noble saints were popular during this time period; accordingly, tales of Mary Magdalene's wealth and social status became heavily exaggerated.
+Starting in early High Middle Ages, writers in western Europe began developing elaborate fictional biographies of Mary Magdalene's life.
+Stories about noble saints were popular during this time period; accordingly, tales of Mary Magdalene's wealth and social status became exaggerated.
 In the tenth century, Odo of Cluny (c.
 880 – 942) wrote a sermon in which he described Mary as an extraordinarily wealthy noblewoman of royal descent.
-Some manuscripts of the sermon record that Mary's parents were named Syrus and Eucharia and one manuscript goes into great detail describing her family's purported land holdings in Bethany, Jerusalem, and Magdala.
+Some manuscripts of the sermon record that Mary's parents were named Syrus and Eucharia and one manuscript goes into detail, portraying her family as having land holdings in Bethany, Jerusalem, and Magdala.

 The theologian Honorius Augustodunensis (c.
 1080 – c.
-1151) embellished this tale even further, reporting that Mary was a wealthy noblewoman who was married in "Magdalum", but that she committed adultery, so she fled to Jerusalem and became a "public sinner" (vulgaris meretrix).
-Honorius mentions that, out of love for Jesus, Mary repented and withdrew into a life of quiet isolation.
+1151) wrote that Mary was a wealthy noblewoman who was married in "Magdalum", but that she committed adultery, so she fled to Jerusalem and became a "public sinner" (vulgaris meretrix).
+Honorius said that, out of love for Jesus, Mary repented and withdrew into a life of quiet isolation.
 Under the influence of stories about other female saints, such as Mary of Egypt and Pelagia, painters in Italy during the ninth and tenth centuries gradually began to develop the image of Mary Magdalene living alone in the desert as a penitent ascetic.
-This portrayal became so popular that it quickly spread to Germany and England.
+This portrayal became popular and quickly spread to Germany and England.
 From the twelfth century, Abbot Hugh of Semur (died 1109), Peter Abelard (died 1142), and Geoffrey of Vendôme (died 1132) all referred to Mary Magdalene as the sinner who merited the title apostolorum apostola (Apostle to the Apostles), with the title becoming commonplace during the twelfth and thirteenth centuries.

-Alleged burial in France
+Belief of burial in France

 In western Europe, elaborate and conflicting legends began to develop, which said that Mary Magdalene had travelled to southern France and died there.
 Starting in around 1050, the monks of the Vézelay Abbey of la Madaleine in Burgundy said they discovered Mary Magdalene's actual skeleton.
-At first, the existence of the skeleton was merely asserted, but, in 1265, the monks made a spectacular, public show of "discovering" it and, in 1267, the bones were brought before the king of France, who venerated them.
-On December 9, 1279, an excavation ordered by Charles II, King of Naples at Saint-Maximin-la-Sainte-Baume, Provence, led to the discovery of another purported burial of Mary Magdalene.
-The shrine was purportedly found intact, with an explanatory inscription stating why the relics had been hidden.
+At first, the existence of the skeleton was asserted, but, in 1265, the monks publicly announced that they had discovered it and, in 1267, the bones were brought before the king of France, who venerated them.
+On December 9, 1279, an excavation ordered by Charles II, King of Naples at Saint-Maximin-la-Sainte-Baume, Provence, led to the discovery of another burial, said by them to be of Mary Magdalene.
+According to them, the shrine was found intact, with an explanatory inscription stating why the relics had been hidden.
 Charles II commissioned the building of a new gothic basilica on the site and, in return for providing accommodation for pilgrims, the town's residents were exempt from taxes.
 Saint-Maximin-la-Sainte-Baume gradually displaced Vézelay in popularity and acceptance.

 In 1279, the monks of Saint-Maximin-la-Sainte-Baume said they discovered Mary Magdalene's skeleton.
 The reliquary at St. Maximin, created in the nineteenth century, contains her purported skull.